-Some partner solutions allow you to integrate with only Databricks SQL warehouses or Databricks clusters, but not both.
-For details, see the partner documentation.
+Some partner solutions allow you to connect using Databricks SQL warehouses or Databricks clusters, but not both.
+For details, see the partner’s connection guide.

 Your Databricks account must be on the Premium or Enterprise Plan.
 This is because many of the partner solutions in Partner Connect use Databricks SQL, which is available only on these plans.
 To view your Databricks account details, use the account console.